Bill-Bi/Sawyer_Robot_Arm_Connect_4/README.md

  - Launches the `move_group.launch` launchfile from the `sawyer_moveit_config` package
  - Launches the `joint_trajectory_action_server` node from the `intera_interface` package
  - Launches the `camSubscribe.py` node

+### My Focus:
+For this project, I mainly focused on the game board scanning and analyzing process.
+Since the head monitor camera views the game board from an upper angle, the image it records is tilted.
+In order to restore the image into a horizontal parallel view, four apriltags are placed on four corners of the board, and a perspective transformation is performed.